publiccodenet/about/organization/mission.md

 The founding principles were adopted by the board of directors on 23 August 2019.

 \* In order to start as an association 4 initial individual founders will play the role of member until there are enough public members for the organization to sustain itself.

+## Current priorities

+The current priorities of the organization are decided on by the [board of directors](governance-model.md).
+They are:

+* Members: get public organizations to join the association
+* Codebases: get codebases into stewardship
+* Funding: secure funding for the next years